-For undergraduates inside the U.S. on an F-1 student visa or holding F-1 visa status, a minimum of 12 credit hours of enrollment is required in all regular semesters, with 9 of those credit hours required to be on campus, in the classroom.
-Students taking overloads in any Spring or Fall semester still must have 9 credit hours on campus, in the classroom, but may take all other courses online.
+Undergrads: For undergraduates inside the U.S. on an F-1 student visa or holding F-1 visa status, a minimum of 12 credit hours of enrollment is required in all regular semesters.
+Only ONE online course can be counted toward the F-1 enrollment requirement.

 Students that are in the United States on F-1 and J-1 visas are required to attend classes full-time each semester.
-If it is necessary for the student to drop below full-time hours, they must contact the International Student Services Office for approval.
+If it is necessary for the student to drop below full-time hours, they must complete a Request Authorization for Reduced Course Load form.
 Any student that drops below full-time without prior approval will be considered out of status.
 Please see the full-time hour requirements below.

 - Initial difficulty with the English language or reading requirements

 - Temporary illness or medical condition

 - During the final term, semester or session, if fewer courses are needed to complete the course of study.

 - Graduate students who have reached the dissertation-only, thesis-only, or final-project only/capstone project phase of studies.
 All previous classes must be complete before students are allowed to take a reduced course load.

 You should contact the ISS Office if:

 - You have a medical issue and have obtained a doctor's note that suggests withdrawal from classes.

 - You have any academic difficulty requiring course deletion.